Mohithub123/csvtu-chatbot/Readme.md

    yarn install
    ```
 ## Usage 🚀
-To use the JIT Bot application, follow these steps:
+To use the CSVTU Bot application, follow these steps:

 1. Start the backend server:
    ```bash